Sugar isn’t so bad for us is it?

 Did you know the sugar industry paid Harvard researchers to skew the results of a study in 1967 to blame fats instead of sugar as the major factor in heart disease?
 How the sugar industry shifted blame to fat.
 The low-fat movement has contributed to obesity and disease by convincing us fats are the enemy and sugar is fine.

 Sugar causes obesity and diabetes as well as cancer.
 Many studies have linked sugar as a cause for the Alzheimer’s epidemic.
 Not only is it causing disease but it can make us look bad.
 Acne, premature aging and wrinkles are all consequences of too much sugar.
+For a little more in depth info, Health Ambition has a great article and video explaining the negative affects of sugar.

 Ok, so you may tell me you don’t put sugar in your coffee and you don’t drink sodas or eat cookies and ice cream.
 The biggest problem is that sugar is hidden everywhere.
 Check your labels.
 There are so many hidden sugars in our processed food.
 Sugar and its derivatives can be found with the “ose” suffix.
 Here are more names that you might not recognize: 56 names for sugar.